leikoilja/glocaltokens/CONTRIBUTING.md

 With Poetry installed, run `poetry install` in the repo root.
 It will create a virualenv with all required packages.

-If GRPC fails to compile on MacOS, run `export CFLAGS="-DHAVE_UNISTD_H"` first.
-It should be resolved in GRPC 1.36.

 After that you can run [pre-commit](https://pre-commit.com/) with settings included in the repostory to have code style and linting checks.